Looking for some super Simple Keto Snacks?

 I added egg and olives for the photo but these can be really easy.

-What you need: ½ avocado, two tbsp tuna, 1 tbsp mayo and, 1 tsp mustard.
+What you need: ½ avocado, two tablespoon tuna, 1 tablespoon mayo and, 1 teaspoon mustard.

 Mix up the tuna, mayo and mustard and spoon into the avocado half.
 Easy peasy.

 Add salt, pepper, and Tabasco if desired.
 These are really filling and contains lots of fat to keep you full.